msalemor/azdrupalmdb/README.md

 DB=drupaldbsvr2
 -->

-# Create the MariaDB database
+## Create the MariaDB database

 Create MariaDB instance
   - After creation go to the setting and set Inno_DB_File = true
   - Allow Azure services to connect

-# Create the service plan
+## Create the service plan

 - Create Linux or Windows Service Plan
 - Set PHP to the version of Drupal (i.e. Drupal v8 requires at least PHP 7.2)

-# Create a web app
+## Create a web app

 - Create Web App for the service plan

-# Install drupal on the web app
+## Install drupal on the web app

-If on Linux:
-- Login using SSH
+- Login using SSH and execute:
-- Execute:

 ```bash
 cd /Home
 mkdir Download && cd Download